SoftInstigate/restheart/security/README.md

 The method `authenticate()` must return:

 - NOT_ATTEMPTED: the request cannot be authenticated because it doesn't fulfill the authentication mechanism requirements.
 An example is *BasicAuthenticationMechanism* when the request does not include the header `Authotization` or its value does not start by `Basic `
-- NOT_AUTHENTICATED: the Authentication Manager handled the request but could not authenticate the client, for instance because of wrong credentials.
+- NOT_AUTHENTICATED: the Authentication Mechanism handled the request but could not authenticate the client, for instance because of wrong credentials.
-- AUTHENTICATED: the Authentication Manager successfully authenticated the request.
+- AUTHENTICATED: the Authentication Mechanism successfully authenticated the request.
 In this case the fo

 To mark the authentication as failed in `authenticate()`: